 During the 2018-19 basketball season, instead of playing inter-division games at each school, the conference hosted all 16 schools at the same location the same day in an event called the Grand River Conference Showcase.
 All 16 schools met at South Harrison on February 9, 2019.
 Seven games were played on the junior high court and nine games were played high school court including both boys and girls championship games.
 The schools would meet again on February 15, 2020 at King City with eight games on each court.
 The 2021 Showcase was cancelled due to COVID-19 and the games were played at Eastern Division schools.
 The Showcase returned to a single location again in 2022 in Milan.

 At the time the conference expanded to 16 teams, only three schools had baseball, Braymer, Milan and Putnam County.
 Over the next few years, other schools in the conference would start adding baseball.
 By the 2019 season, the conference had expanded to 10 baseball teams and would play a conference schedule.
 Albany and Princeton added baseball teams in 2020 to expand the conference to 12 baseball teams.
 However, due to COVID-19, all 2020 spring sports, inluding baseball, were cancelled.
+Polo would add baseball for the 2023 season to bring the number of teams playing a conference schedule to 13.

 On February 4, 2019, St. Joseph Christian announced that they would be forming a co-op with Northland Christian for football.
 As a result, St. Joseph Christian switched from 8-man to 11-man.
 However, after two seasons, they made the decision to end the co-op and return to 8-man for the 2021 season.